If you need money for college, you might be considering a student loan. But before you apply for one, it’s important to understand how they work.

 For example, you graduate with a $10,000 loan with a 5% interest rate and plan to pay it off over 10 years.
 You will pay $2,728 in interest over the 10 years that you repay the loan.
 Your monthly loan payment will include both payments to reduce the principal balance (the amount borrowed) and interest payments.
 The total amount repaid will be $12,728 including both principal and interest.

 Interest generally continues to accrue during forbearances and other periods of non-payment.
-So, if you take a break on repaying your loans or skip payments, the total cost of the loan will increase, and not just because of late fees.
+So, if you take a break on repaying your loans or skip a loan payment, the total cost of the loan will increase, and not just because of late fees.

 Loan payments are applied to the loan balance in a particular order.
 First, the payment is applied to late fees and collection charges.
 Second, the payment is applied to the interest that has accrued since the last payment.
 Finally, any remaining money is applied to the principal balance.
 So, if you pay more each month, you will make quicker progress in paying down the debt.